Interactions of Charmed Mesons with Light Pseudoscalar Mesons from Lattice QCD and Implications on the Nature of the D_{s0}^*(2317): Implications for other channels

 We show the predictions for the pion mass dependence of the scattering lengths for the $D\pi (I=1/2)$ and $DK(I=0)$ channels using parameters from this fit in Fig~\ref{Fig:dpidk5p}.
 The result for the $D\pi (I=1/2)$ channel at the physical pion mass is still consistent with the indirect extraction, $(0.41\pm0.06)$~fm, in Ref.~\cite{Flynn:2007ki}, and the result at $M_\pi=266$~MeV, $2.09^{+0.31}_{-0.11}$~fm, is again larger than $(0.81\pm0.14)$~fm obtained in~\cite{Mohler:2012}.
 As before, in such a region, the value of the scattering length changes quickly.
 For instance, decreasing the pion mass to 220~MeV, one would get a much smaller value $(0.98^{+0.06}_{-0.03})$~fm.

 All the above calculations have assumed the same mass for the up and down quarks, and neglected the electromagnetic interaction.
 This is the isospin symmetric case.
 However, the $D_{s0}^*(2317)$ decays into the isovector final state $D_s\pi$.
 In order to calculate this isospin breaking decay width, one has to take into account both the up and down quark mass difference and virtual photons.
 This has been done in Ref.~\cite{Guo:2008gp}.
 In Ref.~\cite{Guo:2008gp}, the $N_c$-suppressed operators, i.e. the $h_0$, $h_2$ and $h_4$ terms have been dropped, and a somewhat arbitrarily chosen natural range $[-1,1]$ was taken for $h_5'$.
 The isospin breaking decay width was calculated to be $\Gamma(D_{s0}^*(2317)\to D_s \pi)=(180\pm110)$~keV~\cite{Guo:2008gp}.
-With the values of all the $h_i$'s in Table~\ref{Table:fit5p}, the result is updated to be \be \Gamma(D_{s0}^*(2317)\to D_s \pi) = (133\pm22)~{\rm keV}. \ee We have used the isospin breaking quark mass ratio $(m_d-m_u)/(m_s-\hat{m})=0.0299\pm0.0018$, where $\hat{m}=(m_u+m_d)/2$, which is calculated using the lattice averages (up to end of 2011) of the light quark masses~\cite{Laiho:2009eu,latticeaverages}.
-The error quoted in Eq.~\eqref{Eq:DecayWidth} comes from the uncertainties of the isospin breaking quark mass ratio, the $h_i$'s and the chiral extrapolation --- for this quantity we refer to the discussion at the end of Sec.
-V --- all added in quadrature.
+With the values of all the $h_i$'s in Table~\ref{Table:fit5p}, the result is updated to be \be \Gamma(D_{s0}^*(2317)\to D_s \pi) = (133\pm19)~{\rm keV}. \ee We have used the isospin breaking quark mass ratio $(m_d-m_u)/(m_s-\hat{m})=0.0299\pm0.018$, where $\hat{m}=(m_u+m_d)/2$, which is calculated using the lattice averages (up to end of 2011) of the light quark masses~\cite{Laiho:2009eu,latticeaverages}.